 More crick than creek, this shaded park in Puyallup has a little creek just right for toddler wading and splashing.
 They will get muddy.

 Shade, a stream….it’s a secret treasure worth finding!
 Note that only ONE of the water sources here gets low enough to be safe, and use caution around all rivers and streams, especially in the spring when they run very cold and fast due to snow melt.

 For more swimming options, you can check my list of great beach outings, or my list of area beaches with sand!
-Both are full of options, mostly on chilly Puget Sound, but, hey-it’s hot enough for it!!
+Both are full of options, mostly on chilly Puget Sound, but it may get hot enough for it eventually!

 Be sure to also check our our Beat the Heat options for pools, spray parks, and much more!